verenablaschke/dialect-clustering/README.md

 - Improve the feature vector conversion & distance measure:
   - [ ] Deal with diphthongs.
   - [x] If two dialects share a gap segment in an aligned entry, don't let that facture into the distance score.
-Changed the scores in the distance matrix, but didn't change the dendrogram.
+(Currently only applies to the distance matrix.)
-  - [ ] If an entry is missing for one of the words, should that entry be ignored for the distance measure?
+  - [x] If an entry is missing for one of the words, should that entry be ignored for the distance measure?
 (In nerbonne1996phonetic missing entries are ignored, but I think I read other papers (which?) that didn't ignore such cases.)
+(Currently only applies to the distance matrix.)
   - Appropriate gap penalization.
 - Try out different distance measures and clustering algorithms:
   - heeringa2006evaluation present and evaluate a bunch of different alignment/distance scoring strategies, such as including n-grams for phonetic context.
 See also nerbonne1997measuring.